waldophotos/kafka-avro-stub/README.md

 * There are no receipts emitted through the `delivery-report` event.
 * There are no events emitted other than `data`.
 * If multiple consumers are instantiated they will all be treated as one.
 Do not expect topic separation between them, you shouldn't have more than one Consumers per runtime anyway.
+* There is no manual committing, all messages is assumed are committed as they are received.

+If you need any of the above limitations lifted first step is to open an Issue and a second step, if you want to achieve awesomeness, would be to submit a pull request.

 ## Releasing